Updated on 2024-11-11 GMT+08:00

 Agency

-An agency is created by the account administrator on the IAM console.
-By creating an agency, you can share your cloud server resources with another account, or entrust a more professional person or team to manage your resources.
+An agency is created by the tenant administrator on the IAM console.
+Using an agency, you can share your cloud server resources with another account, or entrust a more professional person or team to manage your resources.

 If no agency is available, click Create Agency on the right to create one.